thomas-fossati/cca-token-da/draft-ffm-rats-cca-token.md

 Given that a PSA Attester is typically found in a constrained device, it MAY NOT emit CBOR preferred serializations ({{Section 4.1 of STD94}}).
 Therefore, the Verifier MUST be a variation-tolerant CBOR decoder.
-TODO:: need different narrative from IoT reasons...
+TODO.... need different narrative from IoT reasons...

 Cryptographic protection is obtained by wrapping the CCA Platform and Realm state claims-set in a COSE Web Token (CWT) {{!RFC8392}}.
 The signature structure MUST be a tagged (18) COSE_Sign1.